mark-summerfield/uxf/py/README.md

 ## Changes

-- 3.0.0 New subcommand based uxf.py command line which means that uxflint.py
-  and uxfcompare.py have been removed since uxf.py can now do the same as them.
 - 2.5.8 Slighty changed uxfcompare.py's output.
 - 2.5.7 Removed redundant code and added more tests.
 - 2.5.6 uxf.py can now overwrite the infile (e.g., to be used as a formatter